Anabaptist settlers: Paraguay

 Russian Mennonite settlers first settled Paraguay in the 1920s, fleeing persecution under Stalinism.
 Mennonites settled land in the Gran Chaco region, which helped the Paraguayan government reassert its territorial claims and displaced Indigenous peoples.

+Peru

+During the 2020s, conflicts have occurred between Mennonites in Peru and Indigenous Peruvians.
+Mennonite settlers have established Mennonite colonies and engaged in deforestation in Peruvian Amazonia, which Indigenous people have alleged is in violation of regulations curtailing deforestation.

 Suriname

 Mennonite settlement in Suriname has raised local concerns among Indigenous communities about colonialism and the deforestation of the Amazon rain forest.
 About 50 Mennonites families, mostly from Bolivia, have settled in Suriname.